 The right piece of property came on the market and, alhamdulillah, the property was bought for $152k.
 There were three buildings on the property badly in need of renovations.
 The community worked hard and renovated one of the buildings and opened first ever masjid in North Austin in December of 1996.
-A few years later the other 2 buildings were renovated for a Sunday School and Imam’s quarters.
+A few years later the other 2 buildings were renovated for a Sunday School and Imam’s quarters

 In 2012, the masjid was officially named Masjid Aisha, after the beloved wife of Prophet Muhammad, peace by upon him.
 Now, with over 1000 brothers and sisters attending Friday prayers, the community has outgrown its current location, and we have embarked on a project to complete the construction of a new masjid at the same location — one that will, insha Allah, accommodate this growing community for many years to come.

-NAMCC offers variety of services
+NAMCC offers a variety of services

 Today, NAMCC offers many activities and services to the Muslim community of Austin.

-The Da’wah Committee has made great strides educating the public about Islam.
-With Islam 101 classes and Open House events, the Da’wah Committee has been able to clear the misconception of Islam in the minds of several people and have educated long time Muslims about the fundamentals of Islam.
+The Da’wah Committee has made great strides in educating the public about Islam.
+With Islam 101 classes and Open House events, the Da’wah Committee has been able to clear the misconception of Islam in the minds of several people and have educated a long time Muslims about the fundamentals of Islam.

 A Monthly potluck gives the community an opportunity to socialize and taste many different cuisines.
 Monthly guest scholar broadens community’s Islamic Knowledge by their experienced lectures.

-NAMCC also offers basic services like marriage (nikkah), family counseling services, sadaqah (charity) and zakat services helping over 100 needy families and individuals each year, funeral services, and accommodations for Ramadan, where we serve iftar 7 days a week, perform taraweeh prayers, offer Itika’af, Eid prayers and Eid picnics.
+NAMCC also offers basic services like marriage (nikkah), family counseling services, sadaqah (charity) and zakat services helping over 100 needy families and individuals each year, funeral services, and accommodations for Ramadan, where we serve iftar 7 days a week, perform Taraweeh prayers, offer Itika’af, Eid prayers and Eid picnics.

-To meet the Islamic educational needs of the children, NAMCC offers afterschool Quran classes, Sunday school and summer school.
+To meet the Islamic educational needs of the children, NAMCC offers afterschool Quran classes, Sunday school, and summer school.

-The current location is very convenient for people living in all parts of the town, thus is an attractive place to worship for many Muslims or all different background.
+The current location is very convenient for people living in all parts of the town, this is an attractive place to worship for many Muslims or all different background.
 This masjid is the busiest masjid in Austin.
 Due to the excellent services and activities provided, more and more Muslims are relocating to this area and deciding to join the community of Masjid Aisha.